scikit-learn-contrib/imbalanced-learn/doc/introduction.rst

    :scale: 60
    :align: center

-As expected, the decision function of the linear SVM is highly impacted.
-With a greater imbalanced ratio, the decision function favor the class with the larger number of samples, usually referred as the majority class.
+As expected, the decision function of the linear SVM varies greatly depending upon how imbalanced the data is.
+With a greater imbalanced ratio, the decision function favors the class with the larger number of samples, usually referred as the majority class.